 - Day 5: Enroute to Lake Louise, experience an ice-walk in the deep recesses of Johnston Canyon.
 Overnight, Lake Louise

-- Day 6: Discover the expansive terrain of The Lake Louise Ski Resort and a moonlight sleigh ride across the frozen waters of Lake Louise.
+- Day 6: Discover the expansive terrain of The Lake Louise Ski Resort and a moonlight sleigh ride across the shoreline of Lake Louise’s frozen waters.
 Overnight, Lake Louise

-- Day 7: Embrace your final day in the Rockies in powder filled back-side bowls at The Lake Louise Ski Resort before partaking in some Ice-Magic.
+- Day 7: Embrace your final day in the Rockies in Lake Louise Ski Resort’s powder-filled backside bowls.
 Overnight, Lake Louise

 Day 1: ARRIVAL IN BANFF